Ptijohn/nightclazzZenika/Windows/README.md

-# Zenika Nightclazz - Testing MongoDB 3.6 new features
+# Zenika Nightclazz - Testing MongoDB 3.6 new features - Windows

 This repository consists in a bunch of scripts to execute to test new MongoDB 3.6 features.
+Please note that this is almost the same as the linux version, as Powershell can execute shell scripts.
+There are just a few specific things linked to the creation of MongoDB (Part 2).
+See https://hub.docker.com/_/mongo/ as to why there are problems with the use of docker volumes.

 # Prerequities

- * Linux
+ * Windows (Powershell)
  * Docker
  * Aaaaaand, that's all folks